Arizona Geriatric Workforce Enhancement Program

 Safely Home, and Aging in Place

-Welcome to the Arizona Geriatric Education Center (AzGEC)!
-The mission of our AzGEC is to improve the health and wellbeing of seniors by educating and training health care professionals in the special health care needs of this rapidly growing group.
+Welcome to the Arizona Geriatric Workforce Enhancement Program (AzGWEP)!
+The mission of our AzGWEP is to improve the health and wellbeing of seniors by educating and training health care professionals in the special health care needs of this rapidly growing group.
 Seniors need skilled health care professionals working together so that they can remain as independent as possible, and stay safely home, and aging in place.